Extracting memorized pieces of (copyrighted) books from open-weight language models: Abstract

 \section{Abstract}

-Plaintiffs and defendants in copyright lawsuits over generative AI often make sweeping, opposing claims about the extent to which large language models (LLMs) have memorized plaintiffs' protected expression.
-Drawing on adversarial ML and copyright law, we show that these polarized positions dramatically oversimplify the relationship between memorization and copyright.
-To do so, we leverage a recent probabilistic extraction technique to extract pieces of the \texttt{Books3} dataset from $17$ open-weight LLMs.
-Through numerous experiments, we show that it's possible to extract substantial parts of at least some books from different LLMs.
-This is evidence that these LLMs have memorized the extracted text; this memorized content is copied inside the model parameters.
-But the results are complicated: the extent of memorization varies both by model and by book.
-With our specific experiments, we find that the largest LLMs don't memorize most books---either in whole or in part.
-However, we also find that \textsc{Llama 3.1 70B} memorizes some books, like \emph{Harry Potter and the Sorcerer's Stone} and \emph{1984}, almost entirely.
-In fact, \emph{Harry Potter} is so memorized that, using a seed prompt consisting of just the first line of chapter 1, we can deterministically generate the entire book near-verbatim.
+Plaintiffs and defendants in copyright lawsuits make sweeping, opposing claims about the extent to which large language models (LLMs) memorize protected expression from books in their training data.
+We show that these polarized positions dramatically oversimplify the relationship between memorization and copyright.
+To do so, we develop a technique to measure memorization of books, which we apply to $200$ books and $14$ open-weight LLMs.
+Through over $3000$ experiments, we show that memorization varies both by model and book.
+With respect to our specific measurement methodology, most LLMs do not memorize most books either in whole or in part, but there are notable exceptions.
+For instance, \textsc{Llama 3.1 70B} entirely memorizes some books, like \emph{Harry Potter and the Sorcerer's Stone}; memorization is so extensive that one can deterministically extract the whole book almost verbatim using the book's first few words as an initial prompt.
 We discuss why our results have significant implications for copyright cases, though not ones that unambiguously favor either side.\looseness=-1